 Some 80% of rail freight in the Netherlands comes from or is destined for other countries.
-The Dutch government therefore works with other European governments to create good international rail links.
+The Dutch government therefore cooperates with other European governments and the European Commission to create efficient international rail freight links.

 Rail freight routes

-In the Netherlands freight trains travel on fixed routes as much as possible.
-One important route is the Betuwe Line - a fast, direct link between the port of Rotterdam and Germany.
+In the Netherlands freight trains run on fixed routes as much as possible.
+One important route is the Betuwe Route - a fast, rail freight only, direct link between the port of Rotterdam and Zevenaar at the German border.
 Many international freight trains use this line.
-An additional track will be laid along the line between Zevenaar and Oberhausen (Germany).
+In order to connect the Betuwe Route better with the German rail network an additional track will be built along the line between Zevenaar and Oberhausen (Germany).

 European agreements on rail freight transport

 European rules apply to the transport of freight by rail in the European Union (EU), so companies do not have to comply with different rules in each country.

 Once it is manufactured, a locomotive is given a single thorough test by the European Union Agency for Railways (ERA) to see whether it meets the requirements applying in all countries of the EU.